Luck From Above: How Even A Bird’s Poop Can Bring Luck

 Is It Good Luck When A Bird Flies Into Your House?

 Created as the more dominant species, we tend to take the presence of birds in our daily lives for granted.
-Finding out just how many myths and beliefs there are that concern these winged creatures opens us to a world of superstitions that involves both good and bad luck.
+Finding out just how many myths and beliefs there is that concern these winged creatures opens us to a world of superstitions that involves both good and bad luck.
 As various cultures believe that a bird flying into your home brings about an important sign, some would say that it symbolizes you as being trapped and struggling to get out.
 Whether it is in a toxic relationship or a dead-end job, a bird in your house could mean that you simply have to find a way to get out of your uncompromising predicament.

 However, many ancient people believe that a bird flying into your house signifies that a very important message is on its way.
 Widely known as the messengers of the gods, the bird might be carrying a message from a higher spiritual being so it might be best to give it your utmost attention.
 While some would say that it could be an omen of a loved one’s passing, others see it as an indication of a physical or spiritual transformation.
 Read more about the meaning of a bird in your house.